kasima/nft-mvc/README.md

 ## Contributions

 All contributions welcome.
-Supported platforms chosen by our own interest.
-We do no descriminate on platforms as long as implementation requirements are met.
+Supported platforms are currently chosen by our own interest.
+But we do not descriminate on platforms as long as implementation requirements are met.

 ## Resources